Statistical inference for misspecified ergodic L\'evy driven stochastic differential equation models: Abstract

 \section{Abstract}

 We consider the estimation problem of misspecified ergodic L\'{e}vy driven stochastic differential equation models based on high-frequency samples.
 We utilize a widely applicable and tractable Gaussian quasi-likelihood approach which focuses on mean and variance structure.
-It is shown that the corresponding Gaussian quasi-likelihood estimators of the drift and scale parameters satisfy polynomial type probability estimates and asymptotic normality at the same rate as the correctly specified case.
-In this process, the theory of extended Poisson equation for time-homogeneous Feller Markov processes plays an important role.
-Our result confirms the reliability of the Gaussian quasi-likelihood approach for SDE models, more firmly.
+It is shown that the Gaussian quasi-likelihood estimators of the drift and scale parameters still satisfy polynomial type probability estimates and asymptotic normality at the same rate as the correctly specified case.
+In their derivation process, the theory of extended Poisson equation for time-homogeneous Feller Markov processes plays an important role.
+Our result confirms the reliability of the Gaussian quasi-likelihood approach for SDE models.